spruce-bruce/aaronbruce.com/src/content/post/qodana/index.md

 ![More Problems Detectedd](./but-wait-theres-more.png)

 When you first configure Qodana it'll seem pretty bare bones.
-When you first set it up you'll pick a "linter" based on your project's language.
+At first you'll pick a "linter" based on your project's language.
 In my case, I was using the `jetbrains/qodana-js:2023.2` linter.
 It will run eslint for you, and the bare linter includes some other decent quality inspections.

 ![Import can be shortened warning](./import-can-be-shortened.png)

 If you're just using the bare bones linter qodana will probably wind up showing you their "but wait there's more!" dialog.
 It turns out there are a lot of extra inspections available that are off by default.
 If qodana detects problems that those inspections would catch it'll recommend you turn them on.

 Here's my current config with all the inspections I've opted into:
 ```yaml